Karan3321-cmd/CAD-portfolio/README.txt

 - Screenshots of CAD models
 - Real world Pictures (some projects)
 - a .stl file for each model's final assembly
-- Readme file in each folder with basic functional explanations of each project.
+- Readme file in each folder with basic functional explanations of each project
-- A Technical Drawings folder showcasing my engineering drawing skills.
+- A Technical Drawings folder showcasing my engineering drawing skills
+- Some 3D printing projects i have done

 You can browse each project in its own folder.